adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-The function works by trying to create a date input.
-Then at the tend of the function, it checks to see if the type correctly reports `date`.
-In browsers that lack support, it will be reported as `text` instead.
-We can use the function like this:
+The function works by trying to create a date input and then checking to see if its type attribute is correctly reported it as a date input.
+In browsers that lack support, it will be reported as a text input instead.
+We can use this function to check whether our `DatePicker()` component is going to be defined or not.

 ```JS
 if(!dateInputSupported()) {